darkmavis1980/swift-4.2-xcode-notes/README.md

 # Swift & XCode Notes

+### Premise

+These are the notes I took while doing the excellent course on Udemy by [Stephen DeStefano](https://github.com/sd961960) titled "[Hacking with macOS and Swift 4](https://www.udemy.com/hacking-with-macos-and-swift4/)".

+---

 ### NSViewControllers

 This is the base class used to extends all the view controller classes you will need for the views.